Doing your own noise assessment

 HSE’s L108: Noise assessments must be done by someone competent to do it

-A NEBOSH Certificate is just about enough training in noise safety to allow someone to get into trouble, and a NEBOSH Diploma gives enough training and knowledge to really screw it up rather than just a little bit of a screw up.
+A NEBOSH Certificate is just about enough training in noise safety to allow someone to get into trouble, and a NEBOSH Diploma gives enough training and knowledge to really get it wrong rather than just a little bit wrong.
 Both those are generalist, and very good, Health and Safety qualifications - I myself have both of them - but they teach you a little bit of everything rather than focusing in on a lot of detail.
 They are like having tapas for a meal, a little taste of everything but specialist in no one thing.

 When you drill down into a subject area you quickly realise how shallow they really are and they barely scratch the surface of noise assessment.
 A NEBOSH Diploma is not really a deep enough level of competence to do a noise assessment without further specialist training on top.